rapidstream-org/rapidstream-cookbook/benchmarks/tapa_flow/bandwidth52/README.md

 ### Step 7: Compasison between Vitis and Rapidstream.

-Upon examining the post-route `ext_platform_wrapper_routed.dcp`, we observe that the critical path is constrained by the cross-SLR long path.
-In contrast, RapidStream can confine the critical path within a localized area, improving efficiency.
+Upon reviewing the post-route `ext_platform_wrapper_routed.dcp`, we have identified the top 10 critical paths, as highlighted in the figures below.
+Notably, these paths are constrained by cross-SLR long routes.
+In contrast, RapidStream optimizes efficiency by confining the critical path to a localized area.

 <img src="../../../common/img/vhk158_vitis_rs.jpg" width="800px" alt="Impl Comparison"/>